 Natural resource governance refers to the norms, institutions and processes that determine how power and responsibilities over natural resources are exercised, how decisions are taken, and how citizens – women, men, indigenous peoples and local communities – participate in and benefit from the management of natural resources.
-The effectiveness and equity of governance processes critically determines both the extent to which ecosystems contribute to human well being and the long-term prospects for successful conservation of nature.
-Securing rights and sharing power and responsibilities through strengthened natural resource governance, including legal entitlements, benefits both people and biodiversity.
+The effectiveness and equity of governance processes critically determine both the extent to which ecosystems contribute to human well being and the long-term prospects for successful conservation of nature.
+Securing rights and sharing power and responsibilities through strengthened natural resource governance benefits both people and biodiversity.
 Thus, governance is a necessary foundation for a just world that values and conserves nature and contributes to the achievement of global sustainable development goals.

 What is the IUCN Natural Resource Governance Framework?

 The Natural Resource Governance Framework (NRGF) is an IUCN initiative created for the purpose of providing a robust, inclusive, and credible approach to assessing and strengthening natural resource governance, at multiple levels and in diverse contexts.
 The overarching goal of NRGF is to: set standards and guidance for decision-makers at all levels to make better and more just decisions on the use of natural resources and the distribution of nature’s benefits, following good governance principles, such that improved governance will enhance the contributions of ecosystems and biodiversity to equity and sustainability.